charmypatel/MoonLight2.0/README.md

 **Group Members:** I worked on this project solo during Temple University's Owl Hacks 2020 virtual event.

-**Purpose:** Now that everyone is taking classes virtually, this animation can be played while meeting roonms are taking a break, or when the host is waiting for people to join the meeting.
+**Purpose:** Now that everyone is taking classes virtually, this animation can be played while meeting rooms are taking a break, or when the host is waiting for people to join the meeting.

 **Project Duration: October 17, 2020 0 October 18, 2020**